Tyk Multi Data Center Bridge

 How does MDCB work?

-MDCB acts as a broker between the Tyk Gateway instances that you deploy in data centres around the world.
+MDCB acts as a broker between the Tyk Gateway instances that you deploy in data centers around the world.
 A single Control Plane (Management) Gateway is used as reference: you configure APIs, keys and quotas in one central location; MDCB looks after the propagation of these to the Data Plane (or Worker) Gateways, ensuring the synchronisation of changes.

 MDCB keeps your Tyk API Gateways highly available because all the Worker Gateways, where your users access your APIs, can be configured and run independently.
 If the MDCB link back to the Management Gateway goes down, the Workers will continue to service API requests; when the link is back up, MDCB will automatically refresh the Workers with any changes they missed.

-Multi Data Centre Bridge is down
+Multi Data Center Bridge is down

 What happens if the worst happens and Worker Gateways fail while the link to the Control Plane is down?
-We’ve thought of that: Tyk will automatically configure the new Workers that spin up using the last known set of API resources in the worker’s cluster, minimising the impact on availability of your services.
+We’ve thought of that: Tyk will automatically configure the new Workers that spin up using the last known set of API resources in the worker’s cluster, minimizing the impact on availability of your services.

 When might you deploy MDCB?

 Consider Acme Global Bank: they have customers in the USA and the EU.
 Due to compliance, security and performance requirements they need to deploy their Tyk API Gateways locally in each of those regions.
-They need to manage the deployment and synchronisation of APIs and associated resources (e.g. keys, policies and certificates) between the data centres to ensure global service for their customers.
+They need to manage the deployment and synchronisation of APIs and associated resources (e.g. keys, policies and certificates) between the data centers to ensure global service for their customers.

 Acme Global Bank without MDCB